 Small groups ensure an interactive dimension.
-Skill Seminars are offered by the CEMS member schools, very often in close cooperation with companies.
+Skill Seminars are in most cases offered by the CEMS member schools, very often in close cooperation with corporate partners.

 Company training sessions or other practical external seminars can substitute CEMS Skill Seminars when validated by the home school Academic Director.